hack3ric/mimic/docs/building.md

 ```

 Debian < 12 (bullseye, buster or earlier) and Ubuntu < 23.04 (kinetic, jammy or earlier) are not supported due to outdated libbpf 0.x and Linux kernel < 6.1.
+Debian 12 and Ubuntu before 24.10 need to enable Backports repository for the build dependency `dh-sequence-dlopenlibdeps`.

 ## Notes on Building Kernel Module